Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

 \mypar{Evaluation.} Per our task definitions, Kyvo's output can be of either modality: text, image, or 3D.

-\myparit{Recognition.} Here, the model outputs 3D scenes, evaluated using the Jaccard Index ($J = \frac{tp}{tp + fp + fn}$), which compares predicted and ground-truth objects based on matching attributes (type, size, color, material) and spatial proximity within a threshold $\tau$.
-True positives (tp) are matched objects within $\tau$; false positives (fp) are unmatched predictions; and false negatives (fn) are missed ground-truth objects.
-This metric captures both object identification and spatial accuracy, penalizing omissions and hallucinations.
-We report the average Jaccard Index over $\tau \in \{0.05, 0.10, 0.15, 0.20, 0.25\}$.
+\myparit{Recognition.} We evaluate predicted 3D scenes using the Jaccard Index, $J = \frac{tp}{tp + fp + fn}$, which measures object-level agreement between prediction and ground truth based on matching attributes (type, size, color, material) and spatial proximity within threshold $\tau$.
+True positives are matched objects within $\tau$, false positives are extra predictions, and false negatives are misses.
+We report the mean Jaccard Index over $\tau \in \{0.05, 0.10, 0.15, 0.20, 0.25\}$, reflecting both recognition and spatial accuracy.

 \myparit{Question-Answering.} We report answer accuracy based on exact match between predicted and ground-truth text (typically 1–2 tokens).
 A random baseline yields $0.359$ accuracy, while a frequency-based baseline reaches $0.430$.
-See Appendix~\ref{subsec:app:text} for more details.
+See Appendix for more details.